Skip to main content Skip to footer

 When a forgotten step in sanitation can spell wide-spread infection, it's hardly enough to rely on spotty human memory.
 Hard evidence that a tool or machine has been cleaned can optimize the sanitation process by cutting down on seeking confirmation that a tool has been cleaned.
 Furthermore, it allows an item to be scanned and marked during each step of the sanitation process, ensuring every item has been thoroughly cleaned and made safe to use.
 RFID tracking delivers on both those fronts, making it an invaluable asset to sanitation in food manufacturing.

 By having essential tools marked with a barcode, floor workers can scan them into a nearby industrial panel PC and mark them as either in need of sanitation or sanitized.
-If the workers are regularly on the move, you can even have a portable rugged windows tablet equipped with scanning hardware so users can mark assets without having to run over to the nearest workstation.
+If the workers are regularly on the move, you can even have a portable rugged industrial tablet equipped with scanning hardware so users can mark assets without having to run over to the nearest workstation.

 Tracking the sanitation process, of course, implies you already have a process in place.
 Before investing in more hardware and technology, ensure your team has a deep understanding of how sanitation should be conducted at your facility.
 Document a list of standardized steps for cleaning essential tools that your employees can follow.
 Once that process is set in stone, technology like RFID scanning can fine tune it.